rubengte/SmileRise/README.md

 This project uses **real-time video processing in the browser** (no server needed) to detect and extract frames containing smiles, with surprising accuracy and a light footprint.

 Truly grateful for this approach by Bolt.new, since it is deeply revolutionary.
-All of it feels like magic, to be able to process a video like this in real for such a complex technological task and make it look simple.
+All of it feels like magic, to be able to process a video like this in real time, with no upload required, for such a complex technological task and make it look simple.

 ---